cundd/rest/Documentation/FAQ.md

 }
 ```

+The start page of your site should be translated.
+The extension will
+use it as the context for handling the request.

 - Since version `3.6.0` TYPO3's site handling is supported
 - Specify the `GET`-parameter `L` with the language UID
 - Specify a `Accept-Language` header